+Learning Today ....Leading Tomorrow

+Early Career Teacher (ECT) Induction Policy

 DOCUMENT DETAILS

 Approving Body SIC Committee

 Author The Key Model Policy

 Scheduled Review Annual

-Date of Policy January 2023
+Date of Policy January 2025

-Next Review January 2024
+Next Review January 2026

 Contents

-- 1. Aims
+- 1. Aims.

-- 2. Newly qualified teacher (NQT) induction transitional arrangements
+- 2. Scope.

-- 3. Legislation and statutory guidance
+- 3. Legislation and statutory guidance.

-- 4. The ECT induction programme
+- 4. The ECT induction programme.

-- 5. Roles and responsibilities
+- 5. Roles and responsibilities.

-- 6. Monitoring arrangements
+- 6. Monitoring arrangements.

-- 7. Links with other policies
+- 7. Links with other policies.

-1. Aims

-The school aims to:
+1. Aims The school aims to:

-- Run an ECT induction programme that meets all of the statutory requirements underpinned by the early career framework (ECF) - Provide ECTs with a supportive environment that develops them and equips them with the tools to be effective and successful teachers - Make sure all staff understand their role in the ECT induction programme
+Run an ECT induction programme that meets all of the statutory requirements underpinned by the Early Career Framework (ECF) Provide ECTs with a supportive environment that develops them and equips them with the tools to be effective and successful teachers Make sure all staff understand their role in the ECT induction programme 2.
+Scope This policy applies to all ECTs who have started, but not completed, their induction period.
+3. Legislation and statutory guidance This policy is based on:

-2. Newly qualified teacher (NQT) induction transitional arrangements

-This policy applies to ECTs who start their induction on or after 1 September 2021.

-NQTs who have started but not completed their induction before 1 September 2021 will continue to follow our NQT induction policy, which can be found in Policies drive.
-They have until 1 September 2023 to complete their induction within 3 terms (a single academic year) as outlined in previous NQT induction guidance.
-Where possible, at the discretion of the headteacher and appropriate body, we will also provide them with:

-- An ECF-based induction for the remainder of the NQT's 1-year induction - An induction mentor for the remainder of the NQT's 1-year induction

-If they don't complete their induction by 1 September 2023, they will be required at this point to switch to the full ECT induction for the remainder of their induction period.
-Time already spent in induction will count towards the 2-year ECT induction period.

-3. Legislation and statutory guidance

-This policy is based on:

-- The Department for Education's (DfE's) statutory guidance Induction for early career teachers (England) from 1 September 2021 - The Early career framework reforms - The Education (Induction Arrangements for School Teachers) (England) Regulations 2012 - Early career teacher induction: COVID-19 absence exemption

-The 'relevant standards' referred to below are the Teachers' Standards.

-4. The ECT induction programme

-The induction programme will be underpinned by the ECF, enabling ECTs to understand and apply the knowledge and skills set out in the ECF.
+- The Department for Education's (DfE's) statutory guidance Induction for early career teachers (England) from 1 September 2021 - The Early Career Framework reforms - The Education (Induction Arrangements for School Teachers) (England) Regulations 2012 - Early career teacher induction: COVID-19 absence exemption The 'relevant standards' referred to below are the Teachers' Standards.
+4. The ECT induction programme The induction programme will be underpinned by the ECF, enabling ECTs to understand and apply the knowledge and skills set out in the ECF.
 Prior to the ECT serving their induction, the headteacher and appropriate body must agree that the post is suitable.
 For a full-time ECT, the induction period will typically last for 2 academic years.
 Part-time ECTs will serve a full-time equivalent.
 Up to one term of continuous employment may count towards completion of the induction period.

-The programme is quality assured by Chiltern Teaching Hub, Hertfordshire.

-4.1 Posts for induction

-Each ECT will:
+The programme is quality assured by Chiltern Teaching School Hub our 'appropriate body'.
+4.1 Posts for induction Each ECT will:

-- Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period - Have an appointed induction tutor, who will have qualified teacher status (QTS) - Have an appointed induction mentor, who will have QTS - Have a reduced timetable to allow them to undertake activities in their induction programme; in their first year, this will be no more than 90% of the timetable of our existing teachers on the main pay range, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range - Regularly teach the same class or classes - Take part in similar planning, teaching and assessment processes to other teachers working in similar posts - Not be given additional non-teaching responsibilities without appropriate preparation and support - Not have unreasonable demands made upon them

-- Not normally teach outside the age range and/or subjects they have been employed to teach - Not be presented with unreasonably demanding pupil discipline problems on a day-to-day basis

-4.2 Support for ECTs

-We support ECTs with:
+Be provided with the necessary employment tasks, experience and support to enable them to demonstrate satisfactory performance against the relevant standards throughout, and by the end of, the induction period Have an appointed induction tutor, who will have qualified teacher status (QTS) Have an appointed induction mentor, who will have QTS Have a reduced timetable to allow them to undertake activities in their induction programme; in their first year, this will be no more than 90% of the timetable of our existing teachers on the main pay range, and in their second year, this will be no more than 95% of the timetable of our existing teachers on the main pay range Regularly teach the same class or classes Take part in similar planning, teaching and assessment processes to other teachers working in similar posts Not be given additional non-teaching responsibilities without appropriate preparation and support Not have unreasonable demands made upon them Not normally teach outside the age range and/or subjects they have been employed to teach Not be presented with unreasonably demanding pupil discipline problems on a day-to-day basis 4.2 Support for ECTs We support ECTs with: